dphauth/Daniel.Hauth.project-1/README.md

 - Metricbeats

 These Beats allow us to collect the following information from each machine:
-- Filebeat collects data logs from specific files or locations on remote machines.
-Filebeat is
+- Filebeat collects data logs for observability and security data.
+Filebeat simplifies the collection, searching and readability of the log data.
+Auditd is an axample of a service provided by Filebeat.
+Auditd logs successful and unsecessful login attempts within your system and presents the info in easily readable and understand form.
 - Metricbeats collects metric data from servers and the services operating within the servers.-  _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._

 ### Using the Playbook